xybervenom/Your_Friend/README.md

 Team Members- Jayant , Bala Yokesh, Soham Patil

+# Check Out this project at- http://your-friends.epizy.com/

+or else Run it locally

-# Steps to execute file
+## Steps to execute file
 ## Step1:
 Download the code and save it into htdocs folder of your local server.
 (File must me run from a local server in order to become compatible with php)
 ## Step2: